-Criteria Key issues External contacts Highways Can the site be accessed safely from the main highway network?
+Criteria Key issues External contacts Highways Is the site in a sustainable location?
+Can the site be accessed safely from the main highway network?
 Would development of the site cause any unacceptable impacts on the local highway network?
 What, if any, highways improvements can be introduced to help overcome any negative impacts?
 Highways England (On matters that affect the strategic road network) Lancashire County Council (Highways Authority) Drainage & Flood Risk What Flood Zone is the site predominantly within?
 Would development on the site contribute to increased levels of flood risk?
 What, if any, flood alleviation measures can be introduced to help overcome any negative impacts?
-Environment Agency Lancashire County Council (Lead Local Flood Authority) United Utilities Yorkshire Water Canal &amp; River Trust Earby &amp; Salterforth Internal Drainage Board Heritage Would development on the site adversely affect the historic environment?
-What, if any, mitigation measures can be carried out to help overcome any negative impacts?
-Historic England Lancashire County Council Wildlife & Ecology Would development on the site adversely affect any nationally or locally designated sites or habitats?
-Note: Impacts on the South Pennine Moors SSSI (including the Special Protection Areas Natural England Lancashire County Council (LERN - Local Environment Record Network) Lancashire Wildlife Trust (Lancashire Local Nature
+Environment Agency Lancashire County Council (Lead Local Flood Authority) United Utilities Yorkshire Water Canal & River Trust Earby & Salterforth Internal Drainage Board